mateusz-szczyrzyca/pir-motion-sensor/README.md

 To init your sensor, consider the following parameters:

-- GPIO PIN number (obvious staff), not required for tests, see `tests/valid_detections.rs`
+- GPIO PIN number (obvious staff), not required for tests, see `tests/valid_detections.rs` for more information.

 - **sensor refresh rate**
   This isn't refresh rate for a sensor itself, but refresh rate for loop reading sensor PIN state.
 Shorter time allows